-- The module will run a "boot loader" program that will immediately load the new MCU (m5150.s19) file.
-This takes approximately eight seconds.
-Once the file is loaded the module will perform a normal power-up sequence with the microcontroller using its newly-loaded MCU firmware. - 7.
-After the power-up sequence has been completed the module will begin operation.
-It will process video as well as checking for an FPGA (m5150.bit) file on the USB flash drive.
-If it doesn't find this file normal operation will continue.
-If it locates this file it will begin to load it from the USB flash drive.
-In that case, some Model 5150 functions will halt, including reading changes to the configuration switches.
-As an indication that the file transfer is under way, the USB Activity LED will flash on and off. - 8.
-The process of loading the FPGA (m5150.bit) file will take approximately 90 seconds to complete.
+- The process of loading the FPGA (m5150.bit) file will take approximately 90 seconds to complete.
 When the file loading process is complete you will see the module's front-panel USB Activity LED change from flashing to being continuously lit.
 At that time the Model 5150's logic chip (FPGA) will reboot and run under the newly-loaded firmware. - 9.
 Power down the module. - 10.
 Remove the USB flash drive from the module's USB port. - 11.
 Power up the Model 5150 module and it will begin operation using the updated MCU and FPGA firmware.
 The version numbers of the installed MCU and FPGA firmware should be "read" by way of the front-panel LEDs.
 Compare and confirm that these numbers match those from the zip file names that were provided by the factory.

 Note: It's possible that during the update process any LEDs located on the USB flash drive may light steadily or flash with varying patterns.
 These actions are not significant to the Model 5150's firmware update process.
 (The status LEDs on various USB flash drives seem to behave in different ways so there are no universal patterns that can be identified.)

-Identifying the Installed Firmware Versions As previously discussed in the Configuration section of this guide, a file is automatically written to a USB flash drive whenever it is plugged into the Model 5150.
+Identifying the Installed Firmware Versions

+As previously discussed in the Configuration section of this guide, a file is automatically written to a USB flash drive whenever it is plugged into the Model 5150.
 This file, named STATUS.TXT, provides details of the Model 5150's firmware (embedded software), hardware, and configuration parameters.
 These parameters include the version numbers of the MCU and FPGA firmware that are stored in the module.
 This information is also available when using a Model 5190 Remote Access Module with the Model 5150.
 A third method is also available to determine the two firmware version numbers.
 The Model 5150's four status LEDs are used during the power-up sequence to display the numbers in a cryptic but effective manner.
 While the display method is a bit unique, once a user gets accustomed to what's actually happening during power up it should be fairly straightforward to "read" the version numbers.

 To identify the installed firmware versions:

+- Power up the Model 5150.
+The four LEDs will perform a "walk-through" test, with each LED briefly lighting in a sequence. - After a slight pause one of the four LEDs will light briefly.
+This will indicate the major number of the MCU's firmware version.
+The LED will stop lighting then another one of the four LED will light briefly to indicate the minor number of the MCU's firmware version.
+The range of each is 1-4.
+A period (.) is inserted between the major and minor numbers.

-1. Power up the Model 5150.
-The four LEDs will perform a "walk-through" test, with each LED briefly lighting in a sequence.
-The USB Activity LED lights to represent the number 1The SDI Input LED lights to represent the number 2The Power LED lights to represent the number 3The Data LED lights to represent the number 4
+The USB Activity LED lights to represent the number 1 The SDI Input LED lights to represent the number 2 The Power LED lights to represent the number 3 The Data LED lights to represent the number 4